Essential Gear for Bicycle Touring and Bikepacking

 Racks

-Where your panniers are going to be hanged?
-Racks must be good quality, they are one of the pieces of equipment most likely to fail.
+Where are your panniers going to be hung?
+Racks must be of good quality; they are among the pieces of equipment most likely to fail.

 Handlebar Bags